 Medicare is a government program that provides health insurance to senior citizens throughout the United States.
 There are four basic parts to Medicare, designated by letters A through D. Medicare Part B is an optional program for some outpatient services that are not covered by Part A, which is what typically covers inpatient hospital stays.
 This coverage is best suited for those who are in retirement.
 If you have questions as to how Medicare Part B will fit into your financial plans, consider consulting with a financial advisor in your area.

-What Is Medicare Part B, and What Does It Cover?
+Medicare Part B: What is It and What Does It Cover?

 Anyone who is 65 years or older and who is a U.S. citizen or a permanent resident lawfully residing in the U.S. for at least five years is eligible for Medicare Part B.